The only kind of gun control we have in the United States is the kind that locks up black people.

 As of the end of 2013, Bureau of Justice statistics estimate that fifty-one thousand people were locked up in state custody for public-order offenses involving a weapon — “carrying, exhibiting, firing, possessing, or selling a weapon” — or nearly 4 percent of the total state prison population.
 In the federal system, 30,500 people were locked up on weapons offenses as of the end of September 2014, or 15.8 percent of the total.

 What’s more, those numbers don’t capture gun laws’ true reach because BJS only classifies offenders by what is deemed to be their most serious offense.
-Nearly a quarter of 91,455 federal prisoners classified as drug offenders in 2012 (sentenced after 1998) received a sentence involving weapons, according to an October 2015 BJS report.
+Nearly a quarter of 91,455 federal prisoners classified as drug offenders in 2012 (sentenced since 1998) received a sentence involving weapons, according to an October 2015 BJS report.
 Roughly three quarters of drug offenders in federal prison in 2012 (sentenced since 1994) were black or Hispanic.

 Calling the NRA’s Bluff